manuvoxbay/laravelSimpleRepositoryPattern/README.md

         }
     }

- Note: Please check my code, the doc is  only have some basic informations
+ Note: doc is  only have some basic informations